gertstulp/website/content/project/fertility.md

 title = "Studying the number of children people want and have"

 # Project summary to display on homepage.
 summary = "There is huge variation in the number of children people (would like to) have over time / across the globe / within countries.
-I try to study the determintants of this variation, including individual factors like wealth and education, genetic factors, and social influences."
+I try to study the determinants of this variation, including individual factors like wealth and education, genetic factors, and social influences."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "fertility.png"